-Hold your horses, I’ve got some other stuff I want to bang on about first.
+Hold your horses, I’ve got some other stuff to discuss in this Tesla Model S review first.
 But yes, this is a P90D with the Ludicrous Speed option.
 That costs an extra £8,700 (on top of the pre-rebate price of £86,900), and no, it’s not just a software upgrade.

 If you spec Ludicrous, you get an uprated smart fuse that has its own electronic control unit and separate lithium ion battery pack.
 Made from Inconel (the same stuff used for F1 exhausts, and we’ve all seen those glow white hot while coping with the heat), the fuse allows maximum current to climb from 1300 to 1500 amps.

 It must be, but I don’t really understand amps – what I do understand is 762bhp and 713lb ft.
 Which is definitely a lot.

 The D stands for dual motor, the Tesla delivering 259bhp to the front wheels and 503bhp to the rears.
 The 90 refers to the size of the battery pack in kilowatt hours.
 Again, not something I’m familiar with.

 Tesla calls it Autopilot, but yes, it did.
 It costs £2,200 and is broadly the same as any other system that keeps you a set distance from the car in front and reads the white lines to hold you in lane.

 It goes a bit further, though.
 Flick the indicator on and it’ll make sure there’s nothing to the side and change lane for you.